Sebjet24/PyBer_Analysis/README.md

 ## Summary

+### 3 Recommendations:

 From our data we are able to tell what kind of fares will be commanded based on what city type the passenger is catching a ride in.
-Although we didn't explore every individual city we still have a great grasp on what fares will look like from week to week based on city type which is enough information decide on rates that will need to be charged after we can classify what type of city the consumer lives in.
-In conclusion we can effectively say that a rural area will command a higher fare because there are fewer workers that will come to this area, the travel time and distance is most likely longer making the average fare per ride & driver the most out of all city types.

-### 3 Recommendations:
+Here are three business suggestions to the CEO for addressing any disparities among the city types:

-1. Assign different city categories to your drivers based on the sorts of places they regularly operate in.
+ - Assign different city categories to your drivers based on the sorts of places they regularly operate in.
-2. In urban cities, charge more per mile because excursions are likely to be shorter and drivers do not make as much each trip.
+ - In urban cities, charge more per mile because excursions are likely to be shorter and drivers do not make as much each trip.
-3. Calculate modest charge increases or decreases based on the number of riders in the city at the moment.
+ - Calculate modest charge increases or decreases based on the number of riders in the city at the moment.